GMC Sierra with 22×12-inch Fuel Off-Road Titan D691 Wheel

 Fitment Breakdown: Fuel Off-Road Titan D691 on the GMC Sierra

 I walked around this white GMC Sierra for ten minutes just to soak in the stance.
-Running 22x12 Fuel Off-Road Titan D691 wheels on this truck is a bold move.
-The sheer width of these wheels creates an aggressive footprint that defines the entire aesthetic.
+Running 22x12 Fuel Off-Road Titan D691 wheels on this platform is a bold move that actually pays off.
+That 12-inch width pushes the wheels out just enough to scream aggression without looking like a backyard hack job.

 What We Recommend for GMC Sierra Owners